 What makes a great meta description?
 6 exceptional examples!

-Believe it or not, a meta-description matters.
+Believe it or not, meta-descriptions matter.
 If you’re not even sure what a meta description is, try Googling any subject.
 Notice that 160-character snippet just below the title?
 That’s the meta description.
 This little blurb works to summarize the content of a specific page or website.
-The information may not seem important, but in fact this is how Google and other search engines connect your content with those searching for similar information.
+The information may not seem important, but in fact, this is how Google and other search engines connect your content with those searching for similar information.

 What exactly is the purpose of a meta description?